adobe/helix-deploy/README.md

       --aws-log-format            The lambda log format.
 Can be either "JSON" or "Text". [string] --aws-layers                List of layers ARNs to attach to the lambda function.  [array] --aws-tracing-mode          The lambda tracing mode.
-Can be either "Active" or "PassThrough". [string] --aws-extra-permissions     A list of additional invoke permissions to add to the lambda function in the form <SourceARN>@<Principal>. [array]
+Can be either "Active" or "PassThrough". [string] --aws-extra-permissions     A list of additional invoke permissions to add to the lambda function in the form <SourceARN>@<Principal>.
+Optionally, you can use <SourceARN>@<Principal>:<Alias> if you want to scope the permission to a specific alias. [array]
       --aws-tags                  A list of additional tags to attach to the lambda function in the form key=value.
 To remove a tag, use key= (i.e. without a value).[array]

 Google Deployment Options